God blessed me with pleasing blonde hair. Okay, it’s actually strawberry-blonde-gone-silver. Fine, it’s gray in some

 A genuine magic wand

 On my first night home I crashed hard on the sofa in the main house.
 I typically shower before retiring but on rare occasions I’m too tired.
 Waking that first morning I was amazed to find my brows entirely intact with the previous day’s makeup.
 Seriously, we sat in the truck, windows closed for 12 hours stopping twice for fuel, etc.

 Aware of the steady stream of people on the property and anxious to get the day’s hard labor behind me, I wiped a cleansing cloth around my face leaving brows perfectly intact.
 I was impressed how my yesterday’s face remained my secret until nearly noon when we took a break from unloading for lunch.
 And for me, bathing.

-For the next two weeks, as we hauled bulky items and I rearranged my “cottage,” my aching feet hit the floor running and I practically passed out at night.
+For the next two weeks, as we hauled items and I rearranged my “cottage,” my aching feet hit the floor running and I practically passed out at night.
 I appreciated my unretouched brows in the morning.
 Truth be told, I quickly mastered the art of washing without removing the gel, making it last up to 36 hours.
 Fine; 56 hours so far.
 I know; gross.
-Kendra and the kids are gone before I’m out and about, Cole actually needs glasses and his customers rarely see me.
+Cole leaves before I’m out and about and his help or customers rarely see me.
 My dirty little secret is secure.

-With the cooler weather Cole recently activated the heater in the paint shop.
+Annnd then with the cooler weather Cole activated the heater in the paint shop.
 The

-really loud blower motor is against the wall that separates my headboard and pillows from the fan.
+extremely, incredibly, really loud blower motor is mounted on the wall that separates my headboard, pillows and wall from the fan.
 I learned that first cold night that it restarts every 30 – 90 minutes.
+All.
+Night.
+Long.

 On the second cold night Cole had repaired the offending heater fan.
 I again crashed hard into bed again, brow gel and all.
-After sleeping soundly every night for six weeks, imagine my disappointment seeing the mirror the next morning; one brow rubbed onto my pillow slip and the other in patchy disarray.
+After sleeping soundly every night for weeks, imagine my disappointment seeing the mirror the next morning; one brow rubbed onto my pillow slip and the other in patchy disarray.